whatnameisit/LG-Gram-15ZD970-GX50K/README.md

 ## Things you might want to test
   1. NVRAM and PS2/EC debugging to save keyboard backlight level
   2. Replacement of WiFi & BT Module
+## Credits
+Apple, mostly RehabMan, and other Hackintosh contributors